quereste/implicit-deepfake/README.md

    Attention this model requires at least 80GB RAM!

 # Citation

+Another 3D model we used was expertly created by Author [here](https://sketchfab.com/3d-models/micha-3d-photoscanned-human-face-c49a92f2bd6c4ec0a488bdc0e381d31c).

 We would like to express our gratitude to the authors of Gaussian Splatting and NeRF model, along with the pytorch representation of the latter.
 We used Gaussian Splatting and NeRF to achieve 3D rendering results.